mindfulbits/canifish/docs/app-logic.md

-please use the logic and add an additional class (.good, .caution, .poor) for 'latest-value' and 'dam-current-value' in the summary-cards-section
+please use the logic and add an additional class (.good, .caution, .poor) for 'latest-value' in the summary-cards-section.
+Only add the class if the condition is met.
+Also for Temapature account for conversion to Celsius as well.

 class = good
 - Gage Height (ft) < 3.5 ft for past hour
 - Turbidity ≤ 8 NTU for past hour
 - Streamflow (ft³/s) ≤ 1000 ft³/s for past hour
 - Temperature (°F) between 45 and 65
-- Buford Dam Generation < 5 MW is not active or was recorded within the last 8 hours

 class = caution